bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.1-intro-spas-and-mern-stack/README.md

 1. When the user browses to the app's URL, the Express server always delivers the static **public/index.html** page.

-    > Note that there are no EJS templates on the server - just the static index.html.
-In fact, there's no reason to install the EJS template engine.
+    > 👀 There will be no EJS templates on the server - just the static index.html.
+In fact, there's no reason to install the EJS template engine!

-2. When the browser loads **index.html**, it will request the scripts that contain the React app - this is shown as the blue CLIENT/React app.
+2. When the browser loads **index.html**, it will request the JS that is the React app (outlined in blue).

 3. The code in the React app's **index.js** module runs, which causes the React app to render for the first time.
-During this initial rendering, the client-side routing library renders components based upon the path of the URL.
+During this initial rendering, the client-side routing library renders components based upon the URL in the address bar.

-4. After the **index.html** has been loaded, all subsequent HTTP communications between the client and server will be via AJAX in order to avoid the page from being reloaded.
+4. After the React app has been loaded, all subsequent HTTP communications between the client and server will be via AJAX in order to avoid the page from being reloaded.

 5. Certain components may want to CRUD data on the server.
 However, we won't litter components with the code responsible for CRUD.
 Instead, as a best practice, that code will be organized into **service/API** modules.